-As fall comes around, Houston’s residents should prepare to see some pretty big changes in the natural environment, including an increase in rodent activity.
-When happening near your Houston home, these changes signal that it is time to get some expert wildlife control.
-Especially if you want to keep your home rat free this fall.
+As fall comes around, Ontario’s residents should prepare to see some pretty big changes in the natural environment, including an increase in rodent activity.
+If you see this happening near your Whitby home it is time to get some expert wildlife control.
+Especially if you want to keep your home rat-free this fall.

 Does the Rat Population Increase in Fall?

-As the warm weather gives way to a cooler temperatures, Houston’s rats, like many other wildlife citizens head for warmer spaces.
+As the warm weather gives way to cooler temperatures, rats, like many other wildlife, head for warmer spaces.
 That journey may lead them straight to your home.
 If you have the right environment at home, they will come.
 And being the social rodents they are, they will arrive in groups.
 Once inside, they will multiply fast so quick expert action is necessary to get them out.

-There are three species of rats that Houston homeowners should look out for in the fall.
-They are the Norway rat, the roof rat, and the house rat.
+There are two common species of rats that Whitby homeowners should look out for in the fall.
+They are the Norway rat and the roof rat.
 The Norway rat, which is also called the sewer rat, prefers to live on the ground level which is why they can often be found in basements.
-The house rat is the smallest of the three species and it has large ears, small eyes and a tail that is mostly hairless.
+The roof rat is very agile and good climbers.
+They prefer to live in trees and dense vegetation however, they will infest roofs, attics and upper parts of buildings if a lack of safe shelter is nearby.

 The roof rat, as its name implies, prefers to live in attics, gutters, and buildings.
 It can be easily identified by a long scaly tail as well as a pointed muzzle and large eyes.
 When desperate the roof rat will dig into the earth to get to a suitable nesting spot.